How Medicare Drug Coverage Works

-If your doctor thinks your condition requires the higher cost medications, or if you have already tried the lower cost alternative, then your doctor can contact you plan and ask for an exception to the step therapy rule.
+If your doctor thinks your condition requires the higher cost medications, or if you have already tried the lower cost alternative, then your doctor can contact your plan and ask for an exception to the step therapy rule.

-The plans can limit the quantity, or number of drugs/pills they will cover for you during an allotted amount of time.
+The plans can limit the quantity or number of drugs/pills they will cover for you during an allotted amount of time.
 They can do this for both safety and cost reasons.

 For example, they can limit your pain medication to a 30-day supply instead of a 90-day supply.
 If you need more than the limit, your doctor will have to contact your plan to provide more information about the medical condition.

-He/she will have to show the medically necessary reason why you must take that specific prescription for it to be covered under the plan.
+The doctor will have to show the medically necessary reason why you must take that specific prescription for it to be covered under the plan.